 Touted by VinePair as the quintessential London Dry, a taste test of Beefeater notes aromas of candied lemon peel, rosemary, and sweet juniper, with black pepper and berries on the palate.
 However, Tanqueray No. Ten receives slightly higher marks for its delicate lemon thyme, mint, and sweet cucumber aromas and honeyed floral notes on the palate.

-Hendrick’s, yet again the outlier, is well known for including rose petal and cucumber essence after distillation, technically taking it out of the London Dry category.
+Considering the flavor of gins like Bombay Sapphire vs Tanqueray vs Hendrick’s, Hendrick’s is yet again the outlier, well known for including rose petal and cucumber essence after distillation, technically taking it out of the London Dry category.
 Traditionalists need not worry, though, juniper is still one of the 11 included botanicals.

 Use in Cocktails